liquidinstruments/moku-examples/docs/reference/ppsu/README.md

 # Programmable Power Supplies

-These functions provide control and stat of Programmable Power Supplies on Moku devices so-equipt.
+These functions provide control and current state information of Programmable Power Supplies on Moku devices so-equipt.

 These functions work without an instrument deployed and do not disrupt the operation of any instrument that is running.